 Special Notice to CHIP Providers

-The Pennsylvania Department of Human Services (DHS) is implementing the Affordable Care Act (ACA) Provider Screening and Enrollment provisions which require all providers who render services to CHIP enrollees to enroll with DHS.
+The Pennsylvania Department of Human Services (DHS) is implementing the Affordable Care Act (ACA) Provider Screening and Enrollment provisions which require all providers who render services to CHIP patients to enroll with DHS.
 Federal regulations require states to screen CHIP providers the same as it does Medical Assistance (MA) providers.
-The deadline of is approaching!
+Dentists must enroll immediately!

 Act 6 limits the amount of payment that may be received by a health care provider in treating an injured automobile insurance policyholder.
 The health care provider must accept payment from the insurance company as payment in full.
 The provider may not balance bill the patient for the remaining balance.